Your guide to a visa run in Thailand

 Some individuals studying the Thai language on short-term education visas might also choose to do a visa run.

-How to do a visa run in Thailand?
+How does a visa run in Thailand?

 Visa run in Thailand